 Calculating the conversion rate is easy.
-Say, 500 people visit your app in a day and 50 of them make a purchase.
+Say 500 people visit your app in a day, and 50 of them make a purchase.
 The conversion rate will then be calculated as 50/500 x 100 = 10%.

 Average Order Value

-Understanding AOV is important as it gives you an idea of how well your current marketing strategies are working.
+Understanding AOV is essential as it gives you an idea of how well your current marketing strategies are working.
 It also provides a cost-effective solution in driving up net profits as it is designed around improving the experience of existing customers rather than acquiring new ones.
 Once you’ve figured your AOV out, you can develop strategies to raise it:

 - Upsell premium versions and additional features of your product